 “Life can be uncertain.
 Work can be unpredictable.
 But by surrounding yourself with great friends, support is guaranteed.”

 Life as a new mom is full of second-guessing yourself and endless questions.
 The best thing to do is to find a community of like-minded women to talk to.
 There are a variety of mom groups out there ranging from professional mom groups to stay-at-home mom groups.
 Where ever you fall on the spectrum, make sure you find a support group that is right for you!
-Inside Erica’s Core Rehab Membership, we have an amazing community of women who answer questions, provide motivation and help support you through every step of your postpartum journey!
+Inside Erica’s Core Rehab Program, we have an amazing community of women who answer questions, provide motivation and help support you through every step of your postpartum journey!
 They are all truly incredible women who have been through the same journey or, like you, are in the thick of it now.
 Don’t be afraid to join and check it out!

 BEING KIND TO YOURSELF